Sniper711/DL-Beginners-NVIDIA-GPU-accelerated-Platform-in-an-instant/README.md

 # How - 1 minute video https://youtu.be/_T55PHJ0USQ
 1. Restore Image to a high speed USB Drive.
 2. On NVIDIA GPU Desktop/Laptop (GeForce GTX 1060 and above), change motherboard BIOS settings and boot from USB Drive.
    Congratulations.
-You can start using Jupyter Notebook editor for DL coding.
+You can start using Jupyter Notebook editor, with NVIDIA GPU accelerated Docker platform for DL coding.

    **Every time Start DL Coding:**
    1. Boot into Ubuntu USB Drive, the Ubuntu login password = **`nvidia`**